 My favorite hiking shoes?
 I never hit the trail without my Altra Lone Peak Trail Running Shoes.

-For current park information and resources, be sure to visit the official Joshua Tree National Park web site and check out my other articles about Joshua Tree National Park!
+If you enjoyed this guide, be sure to check out my other articles about Joshua Tree National Park!

 Note: This post contains affiliate links, which means I may receive a commission if you click a link and purchase something.
 While clicking these links won’t cost you anything, they will help me to keep this site up and running!